 Part-Time TNTP Core Videographers – Multiple Locations

 We are seeking part-time, seasonal TNTP Core Videographers with amateur or professional experience in videography.
-Video Reviewers will be TNTP employees working in Oakland, CA; Los Angeles, CA; Hartford, CT; Washington, DC; Broward County, FL; New Orleans, LA; Camden, NJ; New York, NY.
-These positions are available starting October 1, 2015.
-This role requires approximately 10-20 hours of work per week between October 2016 and January, 2017 but can be variable within the window based on business need.
+Video Reviewers will be TNTP employees working in Broward County, FL; Camden/Philadelphia Area.
+These positions are available to start immediately.
+This role requires approximately 10-20 hours of work per week between December 2016 and January, 2017 but can be variable within the window based on business need.

 Who We Are